 Create a schedule for washing different loads — This approach can also help maximise each load size.
 For example, if Wednesday is the day for washing dark clothes and Saturday for washing whites, your kids will know when to save up which kind of laundry and when to bring it out.
 Washing one full load of coloured clothes once a week is much better than washing two partial loads every four days.

 Use the half-load button — If you have this cycle option, and if your load is a small one, this is an easy, essential way to conserve water!
 In addition to saving water, you can also save on energy by running the machine on quick wash or at lower temperatures.
 Persil has designed detergents like Persil Liquid, which work brilliantly on the toughest stains, even in a quick wash at temperatures as low as 30 degrees.
-Discover more about how Persil liquids are kinder to our planet here.
+Discover more about Persil’s plastic pledge here.

 Of course, good laundry practice is only one way to conserve water.
 Here are some great tips on saving water for kids when they’re having a wash themselves!